kashafkamran/decodelabs-ai-internship/README.md

 <br/>

 > *"Before you build systems that learn on their own, you must master the art of
-> teaching a machine through explicit logic — and then let the data speak."*
+> teaching a machine through explicit logic,and then let the data speak."*
-> — DecodeLabs, Batch 2026
+> DecodeLabs, Batch 2026

 </div>